Waco: The Aftermath

-Waco: The Aftermath is an upcoming American television miniseries developed by John Erick Dowdle and Drew Dowdle that is set to premiere on April 16, 2023, on Showtime.
+Waco: The Aftermath is an American television miniseries developed by John Erick Dowdle and Drew Dowdle that premiered on April 16, 2023, on Showtime.
 The five-episode series is a sequel to the 2018 miniseries Waco, which dramatizes the 1993 standoff between the Federal Bureau of Investigation (FBI), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Branch Davidians in Waco, Texas.
 The sequel series portrays the aftermath of the siege and the trials of the surviving members of the Branch Davidians.
 The cast includes Michael Shannon, Shea Whigham, John Leguizamo, and Annika Marks, who reprise their roles from the Waco miniseries.